AmazingTaiwo/BAN6420_M6/README.md

             - Predicted: Trouser
             - Actual: Trouser

-# How to Use:
+# How to Use(Python Script):
-    1. Run the script ban6420_m6_3.py to train and evaluate the model on cmd or python IDE or R studio
+    1. Run the script ban6420_m6_3.py to train and evaluate the model on cmd or python IDE.
     2. This will will automatically load the Fashion MNIST dataset, apply data augmentation, and train the CNN model.
+# How to use (Rscript):
+      - Open Rstudio
+      - Run the script ban6420_m6_rstudio.R to train and evaluate the model using Rstudio.
+      - This will will automatically load the Fashion MNIST dataset, apply data augmentation, and train the CNN model.